NTPriest/MIBs-ER4/README.md

 **Tools used:** ```snmptranslate```, ```snmpwalk```, AI (automation, sorting, correction)

-**Why I used AI for this?:** Well...Sorting, cleaning up and not to mention describing (knowing that documentation for those are limited or shorted) ~8k MIB records manually would take forever.
+**Why I used AI for this?:** Well...Sorting, cleaning up and not to mention describing (knowing that documentation for those are limited or shorted especially for ER4) ~8k MIB records manually would take forever.
 AI helped automate and organize everything, saving a ton of time - also correcting some records.

 **Note**